Back to Blog

 If an EPC is valid for 10 years, what happens at renewal?
 The rules depend on the type of renewal.

 EPC expires during tenancy.
 If the EPC expires while a tenant is living in the property, you don't need to immediately get a new one.
-However, you'll need a valid EPC before granting any new tenancy or renewal.
+However, you'll need a valid EPC before granting any new tenancy.

 Future Changes to EPC Requirements

-The government has proposed raising the minimum EPC rating for rental properties from E to C by 2025-2030, though the exact timeline remains under consultation.
+The government has signalled its intention to raise the minimum EPC rating for rental properties from E to C, though the exact timeline remains under consultation.
 This would mean significant numbers of landlords need to make energy efficiency improvements.

 If you have a property rated D or E, it's worth considering improvements now rather than waiting for potential future requirements.
 This could include loft insulation, cavity wall insulation, upgrading heating systems, or installing double glazing.